joachim-gassen/ExPanDaR/README.md

 <img src="vignettes/figures/ExPanD_simple_03.png" width="90%" style="display: block; margin: auto;" />

-If you are interested to see what ExPanD has to offer without diving into R, click [here](https://jgassen.shinyapps.io/expand/) to explore an instance of ExPanD that hosts an international panel of financial accounting and stock returns data.
+If you are interested to see what ExPanD has to offer without diving into R, click [here](https://jgassen.shinyapps.io/expand_wb/) to explore an instance of ExPanD that hosts World Bank data or click [here](https://jgassen.shinyapps.io/expand_r3/) for a financial accounting and stock returns dataset of U.S. firms.

 If you want to analyze your own panel data instead, you can also access a variant of ExPanD app [here](https://jgassen.shinyapps.io/expand/) that allows user-side data uploads.